 The chicken pieces were very tender and falling off the bone - and the broth was more intense with the sweetness of the chicken.

-I also ordered a chawan mushi - though the texture was good the taste was a bit disappointing.
-I expected more then just some mushrooms and a tiny prawn for RM15.
+I also ordered a chawanmushi - though the texture was good the taste was a bit disappointing.
+I expected more than just some mushrooms and a tiny prawn for RM15.

 Dashi Dining Saya is an interesting concept and the pricing is surprisingly good value considering the venue.
-If they continue to maintain the sensible pricing and the quality, they should do very well.
+If they continue to maintain sensible pricing and quality, they should do very well.